 The Burial File contains a card for Edwards County people memorialized locally or buried in the Edwards County cemeteries (link to location map) including:

-Cemetery Records exist on-line or on paper for the following cemeteries
+Cemetery Records exist on-line for the following cemeteries

 - Bethel (Southwest Edwards County)